-I Googled “How to Ask for Happy Endings” and here are my results.
-It was not a pleasant experience and I was shocked at what I found.
-Make sure you are not sending the wrong message with your massage therapy business.
-Avoid these code words and behaviors.
+I did an online search for “How to Ask for Happy Endings,” and I was shocked at what I found—it was not a pleasant experience.
+Make sure you are not sending the wrong message with your massage therapy business by avoiding these code words and behaviors.

 Protect your business with the Respect Massage logo.
 Use it as a deterrent for sexual solicitors.
 The Respect Massage Zero Tolerance logo makes it clear that your business is not a parlor and does not provide happy endings.